Updated Dec 07, 2020

 Compute Engine persistent disks and disk snapshots are also priced per GB per month.
 Local SSDs are charged independently of the machine costs.
 See Local SSD pricing for details.

-For file-server-based workloads, Azure provides File Storage, a distributed SMB-based file server service.
+For file-server-based workloads, Azure provides Azure Files, a distributed SMB-based file server service.

 Storage area network (SAN)